-Bombay HC criticises Maharashtra government for arresting student over post about Operation Sindoor
+Bombay HC criticises Maharashtra for arresting student over post about Operation Sindoor

-The court asked whether the state wanted to ‘convert students into criminals’ through such actions.
+The court asked whether the state wanted to ‘convert students into criminals’ through such punitive actions.

 The Bombay High Court on Tuesday criticised the Maharashtra government for arresting a Pune student for an allegedly objectionable social media post about Operation Sindoor, PTI reported.